duskyshelf/pb-challenge/README.md

 I would rather have gotten one of the view engines to work as they add a lot more functionality and can be used more dynamically, but this was the simplest solution I could find at this point.

+**Final Refactor**

+I initially built this app with the routes hardcoded, but I felt I could improve on this.

+As I had a passing test suite, I decided to refactor the routes into a single dynamic url.
+This route checks if the route matches any folders within the structure and returns the relevant index.md file.